 Single-family homes typically offer some space between the home and the closest neighbor, and this separation can equate to increased privacy for residents.
 In a townhouse, by contrast, the structure’s shared walls may mean that neighbors can hear your loud music, television, parties and even arguments.

-Though the lower initial purchase price may result in a more affordable mortgage payment, the homeowner association dues may offset these savings.
-Many townhouse associations charge monthly dues that can reach into the hundreds of dollars, so home buyers should carefully compare the overall expense before making a purchase.
+Though the lower initial purchase price may result in a more affordable mortgage payment, the homeowners' association dues may offset these savings.
+Many townhouse associations charge monthly dues that can reach into the hundreds of dollars, so homebuyers should carefully compare the overall expense before making a purchase.